dasmikko/villy/readme.md

 # Villy

 A simple wrapper for Axios, that uses the same syntax as the vue [villus graphql](https://villus.dev/) library.
+Written in TypeScript

-It's still based on using Graphql and Postgraphile, but instead of the client having all the queries, it's the backend that has them.
+## Why?

-I'm not sure if this makes the whole thing more or less complicated, but I like the idea of having the backend handle the queries.
+I wanted to have a simple way to query and mutate data in my Vue applications, and I really liked the syntax of the [villus graphql](https://villus.dev/) library.
+So I decided to create a similar library for REST APIs.

-This might just be super stupid...
+## Future
 I'm planning to switch to fetch to make it more lightweight, but for now, it's just a wrapper for Axios.

 ## Installation